Cognigy/Documentation/docs/webchat/getting-started.md

 ## Create a Project

-Create a project that involves building a virtual agent:
+Create a project that involves building an AI Agent:

 1. Open the Cognigy.AI interface.
 2. In the upper-left corner, click **+ Create Agent**.
-3. On the **Basic settings for your Virtual Agent** page, specify a name for your agent in the **Virtual Agent Name** field, for example, `AI Agent`.
+3. On the **Basic settings for your Project** page, specify a name for your agent in the **Project Name** field, for example, `AI Project`.
-4. Click **Create Empty Agent**.
+4. Click **Create Empty Project**.

-Once the project creation is complete, you can proceed with building the virtual agent.
+Once the project creation is complete, you can proceed with building the AI Agent.

 ## Build a Flow

-To build a virtual agent, follow these steps:
+To build an AI Agent, follow these steps:

-1. In the left-side **Agent** menu, navigate to **Build > Flows**.
+1. In the left-side **Project** menu, navigate to **Build > Flows**.
 2. Create a new Flow by clicking **+ New Flow** in the upper-right corner.
 3. In the **New Flow** window, do the following:<br>
    3.1.
 Add a unique name, for example, `Getting Started`.<br>